-To use field rewriting, first enable the rewrite plugin (see Using Plugins).
+To use field rewriting, first enable the plugin by putting rewrite on your plugins line.
 Then, make a rewrite: section in your config file to contain your rewrite rules.
 Each rule consists of a field name, a regular expression pattern, and a replacement value.
 Rules are written fieldname regex: replacement.
 For example, this line implements the Jimi Hendrix example above: